-Nigeria stocks expected to rise next year on hopes of lower rates – Reuters Africa
+FX stability, lower rates seen boosts corporate profits, stocks in 2018 – Naija247news

 |

-LAGOS (Reuters) – Nigerian stocks are expected to keep rising in 2018, fuelled by hopes that lower interest rates and a stable currency will help corporate profits, but traders say gains might be short-lived.
-The all-share index crossed 38,000 points …
+LAGOS – Nigerian stocks are expected to keep rising in 2018, fuelled by hopes that lower interest rates and a stable currency will help corporate profits, but traders say gains might be short-lived.
+The all-share index crossed 38,000 points on Friday …

 All eyes on informal sector for growth